 - Examine your dimmer switch.
 It will either have wires you can connect with the proper wires from the wall socket, or the dimmer will have terminals with screws.
 Some dimmers are designed to have the cables looped around the screw and tightened.
 Others have a small gap below the screw.
 You must insert the ends of the wires under the screw, then tighten the screw to hold them in place.

 - Depending on the dimmer switch design, curve the ends of the wires to create tight loops.
 Or, trim the wire’s insulation to ensure that only exposed copper wire fits under the screw entirely.
 Make sure there aren’t any loose ends that might touch and create a short circuit.

 - Typically, the traveler wires attach to the bottom two terminals on either side of the dimmer switch.
 The remaining grounding and hot wire connect with the terminals on the dimmer top.

 Now that the 3-way dimmer switch wiring circuit is complete, check that the wires are securely fixed.
 Replace the dimmer switch into the wall socket and screw it in place.
 You might want to go back to the circuit box and restore the power.

 Before affixing the faceplate, test the dimmer for proper functionality.
 Now that you know how to handle the installation, let’s address some FAQs you might have.

 Frequently Asked Questions – FAQs

 You can have a maximum of 1 dimmer for every set of light fixtures controlled by a single on-off switch.

-While this guide gives you an overview of how 3 way dimmer switch wiring works, do keep in mind that circuits sometimes vary.
+While this guide gives you an overview of how 3-way dimmer switch wiring works, remember that circuits sometimes vary.
 You might open the wall socket and find unfamiliar wires, or the dimmer might not work as expected.
-If that happens, call in a professional electrician to deal with the installation.
-Since you’re dealing with hazardous electrical wiring, exercising extreme caution is advised.
+If that happens, call a professional electrician to deal with the installation.
+Since you’re dealing with electricity, exercise extreme caution.